megorei/website-neo4j-ruby/source/how-tos/_sinatra_neo4j_app.md

 ### Introduction

 Sinatra is a simple web-framework written in Ruby.
-I've just created a simple sinatra app to demonstrate how you could use neo4j with sinatra.
+I've just created a simple Sinatra app to demonstrate how you could use neo4j with sinatra.
 This [neo4j gist](http://gist.neo4j.org/?8748719) was chosen as a scenario for this application.
 The [application(Doctor Finder)](https://sinatra-demo-app.herokuapp.com/) will find adequate drugs and doctors by symptoms.